The Circularity Informatics Lab

 LEAKAGE

 What waste ends up in the environment?
-How and why is it getting there?

 INPUT

-What products are sold in the community and where do they originate?
+What products are sold in the community?

 COMMUNITY

-What conversations are happening and what are the stakeholders’ attitudes and perceptions?
+What conversations are happening, and what are the stakeholders' attitudes and perceptions?

 PRODUCT